 Welcome to Pinellas Mediation

 Lawyer-Mediator Ken Bowen, a graduate of Georgetown Law School, is based in Tampa and St. Petersburg, Florida, but mediates and arbitrates cases throughout the entire state.
 Counties frequently served include Hillsborough, Pinellas, Pasco, Polk, Manatee, Sarasota, Lake, Hernando, Citrus, Marion, Sumter, Charlotte, Lee and Orange Counties.
 Mediator Bowen is certified by the United States District Court, Middle District of Florida, to mediate cases in federal court, and is one of the few mediators approved by the United States Bankruptcy Court-Tampa Division, to mediate foreclosure cases.
 Ken Bowen is certified by the Florida Supreme Court as a circuit-civil and county mediator, and Court-Appointed Arbitrator.
 Mediator Ken Bowen is a foreclosure mediator, having received a certificate in Residential Mortgage Foreclosure Mediation Training, pursuant to Administrative Order No. AOSC09-54, and issued by the Conflict Resolution Collaborative at The University of South Florida.
-Ken Bowen mediates Hillsborough and Pinellas County foreclosure cases, as well as mediating foreclosure cases across Florida.
+Ken Bowen mediates Hillsborough and Pinellas County cases, as well cases across Florida.
 As your mediator, Mr. Bowen will work hard to facilitate a satisfactory settlement of your case.
 He will assist lawyers and their clients, as well as pro-se parties, to resolve their disputes in an informal, confidential and non-adversarial setting.
 Mr. Bowen’s mediation style has been described as “creative” and “tenacious”.
 He describes his mediation style as proactive and flexible.

 Mediation has been defined as: